shane0/workflow/drafts/logger.md

+# logger

+- when you run cli
+- it logs the command here
+- plugins/logs/cli_logs.csv
+- [ ] adding the arguments is not working yet but the plan is future plugins/modules will have individual logging as needed

+## instructions

 Here's how you can add logging to your `bujo.py` module to use the same log file and log the arguments passed to its commands:

 **1. Import necessary libraries:**